The challenges of knowledge management in a post-pandemic world

-The onset of the global pandemic in early 2020 triggered many waves of challenges for organisations and the community at large.
+The onset of the global pandemic in early 2020 triggered many waves of challenges for organizations and the community at large.
 As well as the obvious potential health threat, it threw working life as we knew it into disarray, leaving businesses scrambling to facilitate new and untested working arrangements.

 It also exposed some glaring productivity issues with corporate information systems and knowledge management processes.
 These issues had always been there, but were exacerbated by the immediate, and subsequent ongoing need for large numbers of the workforce to be able to access corporate systems remotely.